uncovering-world/track-your-regions/api/docs/domain_model.md

 ## Ubiquitous Language

-- **User**: A person who uses the application to track visited regions and experiences.
+- **User**: A person who uses the application to explore or track visited regions and experiences.
+- **Visitor**: A user who has not registered an account.
+- **Registered User**: A user who has registered an account.
 - **Region**: A geographical area that can be visited by a user.
 Regions are structured hierarchically, meaning a region can contain sub-regions.
 - **Experience**: An activity or sight that can be completed or seen in a region.
+- **Cultural Context**: The cultural context associated with a specific experience.
+This includes the region(s) where a specific variation of the experience can be found and any relevant media sources (articles, podcasts, videos, etc.).

 ## Entities